Creating Advanced Marketing Strategies for Today’s Digital World

 3. The URLs are suggestive

 Last but not least, never forget about local SEO.
-Depending on the business you are running, you may want to target users from a specific location.
+Depending on your business, you may want to target users from a specific location.
 So, why not make them notice you?
+Try to make your brand easy to find through Google My Business.
+As a local brand, providing people around you with relevant information is important to help them get to your brand.

 Always be focused on getting as many 5-star reviews as possible and don’t forget to reply to your reviews, as it increases the user sentiment even more.